rackerlabs/docs-developer-blog/_posts/2019-02-08-introduction-to-transport-layer-security.md

 #### 7. Make configuration changes

-Make the following specified changes to files:
+Make the following changes to files:

 (If the file is not present in the custom folder, then create a custom folder and copy the file.)